 The Best Husband's Delight Casserole

-- 24 oz. jar of spaghetti sauce, any flavor
+- 24 ounce jar of spaghetti sauce, any flavor

-- 1 envelope of dry and zesty spaghetti sauce mix
+- 1 envelope of thick and zesty dry spaghetti sauce mix

-- 12 oz. package of medium egg noodles, cooked
+- 12 ounce package of medium egg noodles, cooked

-- 8 oz. bag of shredded Cheddar Cheese
+- 8 ounce bag of shredded Cheddar Cheese

-- 8 oz. bag of shredded Mozzarella Cheese
+- 8 ounce bag of shredded Mozzarella Cheese

-Mix the jar of spaghetti with the envelope of dry spaghetti sauce and 1 tsp. of garlic salt.
-Combine it with the browned hamburger meat.
+Mix the jar of spaghetti and the envelope of dry spaghetti sauce with the browned hamburger meat.

 Take the cooked noodles and spread them onto the casserole dish.